3lLobo/EagleAIs/README.md

 ## Approach

-1. Semantic Segmentation with NVIDIA VIT and DPThybrid. ✅
+1. Semantic Segmentation with NVIDIA VIT and [DPTlarge-ade(https://huggingface.co/Intel/dpt-large-ade)]. ✅
-2. Image depth estimation with MiDas and DTPlarge - Tesla was the first one to replaced Lidar with monocular depth estimation! ✅
+2. Image depth estimation with MiDas and [DTPlarge](https://huggingface.co/Intel/dpt-large) - Tesla was the first one to replaced Lidar with monocular depth estimation! ✅
 3. LabelStudio for manual annotation. ✅
 4. Pothole detection with YOLOv7 - fine-tuned on manually annotated dataset.
 5. Classic CV: Canny edge detection, Hough transform, Laplacian of Gaussian.